NPellet/lambda-wrappers/README.md

 Here are the rules we generally apply:

-- If you have called the yup or zod validator, we infer from the `interface` of the schema and set it for you..
+- If you have called the yup, zod or ajv validator, we infer from the `interface` of the schema and set it for you..
 - If the schema is not set, but `setTsInputType` was called, then the handler will use JSON.parse
 - If `setNumberInputType`, `setStringInputType` or `setBinaryInputType` is used instead of `setTsInputType`, then the handler will parse a float, nothing and a base64 buffer, respectively